sudheeshkatkam/nlpclass-fall2013/site/assignments/a5maxent.md

-## Problem 1: Lexicon Ratio Sentiment Analysis Baseline
+## Problem 1: Lexicon Ratio Sentiment Analysis Baseline (20 points)

 The first thing that you will implement is an extremely simple baseline classifier for deciding whether a tweet has positive, negative, or neutral sentiment.
 The classifier will make use a [polarity lexicon](https://github.com/utcompling/nlpclass-fall2013/tree/master/data/classify/opinion-lexicon) consisting of a set of words indicating *positive* sentiment and a set of words indicating *negative* sentiment.
 This classifier will compare tokens in the tweet against the lexicon and will judge a tweet to be *positive* if it has more positive words than negative words, *negative* if it has more negative than positive words, and *neutral* if it has the same number of positive and negative words.